California Association of Student Councils: Student Advisory Board on Education (SABE)

 Additionally, delegates at the SABE conference elect the top six of twelve candidates for the student position on the State Board of Education.
 These six are then sent to the State Board to be narrowed down the top three.

 Student Advisory Board on Legislation in Education (SABLE)

 High school and middle school students throughout California gather in Sacramento to discuss educational issues of common concern and prepare proposals for the Assembly Education Committee and the Senate Education Committee.
-SABLE is run by the Education Policy Director.
+SABLE is run by the Education Policy Director on the State Council.